filipesilva/fdb/README.md

 ## Now how do I use it?

-Start by running `fdb init --demo`.
+Start by running `fdb init --demos`.
-This will create `~/fdbconfig.edn` and `~/fdb-demo/`.
+This will create `~/fdbconfig.edn` and `~/fdb-demos/`.
-If you want to create the config and demo folder in the current (or some other) dir, do `fdb init --demo .`.
+If you want to create the config and demos folder in the current (or some other) dir, do `fdb init --demos .`.
-If you don't want the demo files, omit `--demo`.
+If you don't want the demos files, omit `--demos`.

 Then run `fdb watch`.
 You can edit the config anytime, for instance to add new mounts, and the watcher will restart automatically.
-It starts a [nREPL server]( https://nrepl.org/nrepl/index.html) on port 2525 that you can connect to.
+It starts a [nREPL server](https://nrepl.org/nrepl/index.html) on port 2525 that you can connect to.

 It will watch folders under the `:mount` key in `fdbconfig.edn`.
 Modified date, parent, and path for each file on mounts will be added to the db.
-If you have `doc.md`, and add a `doc.md.meta.edn` next to it, that edn data will be added to the db's `dc.md` id.
+If you have `doc.md`, and add a `doc.md.meta.edn` next to it, that edn data will be added to the db's `doc.md` id.
 You can put triggers and whatever else you want in this edn file.

-The [Reference Demo](#reference-demo) is in the demo and contains examples of how things work.
+The [Reference](#reference) is in `~/fdb-demos/reference` and contains examples of how things work.

 You can also run `fdb sync` to do a one-shot sync.
 This is useful when you have some automation you want to run manually.